*

 Dit is wraggies tyd dat swartes hul eie lande in Afrika opbou wat hulle vernietig, plunder, roof en afbrand.
 Wanneer daar na die protesaksies gekyk word is dit jong kinders wat deelneem en ouers skitter in hul afwesigheid.
 Ook in Suid-Afrika.

 Daar is ander lande in Afrika wat ook identies is, oral waar Britse kolonies was, is dit so.
-Heelwat trustgebiede en soms word dit “crown land” genoem.
+Heelwat trustgebiede en soms word dit “crown land” (homelands) genoem.
 Hier in Suid-Afrika is heelwat burgers van Zimbabwe, gaan terug en gaan boer in jul land en gaan bou die land op, julle is mos trotse burgers van Zimbabwe of hoe?.

 Swart boere in Suid-Afrika – hier is julle geleentheid – gaan help bou aan Zimbabwe, julle maak daagliks aanspraak julle is goeie boere.
 Nou bewys dit dat dit so is.

-Malema en Ramaphosa kan sommer ‘n groot plaas gaan koop en gaan boer en kyk hoeveel voedsel hul op die rakke kan plaas waar net rotte die hoofdis tans is.
 Ironies sit Zimbabwe met niks en die kommunistiese regeerders in Suid-Afrika kies dieselfde pad as wat hul bure gevolg het.
 Tipies kommunisties en slawernye.
 Heelwat swart minderhede in Zimbabwe is uitgewis en vermoor – tien duisende.
 Swart op swart rassisme, die een swart etniese ras teenoor die ander etniese swart ras, so is dit regdeur Afrika.

 ~

 Daar was bykans 300000 blankes in Zimbabwe in 1975 en dit het na sowat 120000 gedaal in 1999 en verseker nog verminder in 2002 na minder as 50000.
-Tans is daar nie eers 30000 blankes in Zimbabwe nie, wat hulle daar maar is ‘n raaisel.
+Tans is daar nie eers 30000 blankes in Zimbabwe nie, wat hulle daar maak is ‘n raaisel.
 Nie almal is in ‘n posisie om landuit te trek of te gaan hervestig nie.
 Daardie blankes is en was ook vir geslagte op daardie grondgebiede en plase waar hulle hard gewerk het.

-The white population of Zimbabwe reached a peak of about 296,000 in 1975, representing just over 8% of the population.
+The white population of Zimbabwe reached a peak of about 300000 in 1975, representing just over 8% of the population.
 It fell to around 120,000 in 1999 and to less than 50,000 in 2002.
 The white population of Zimbabwe was listed as 28,732 in the 2012 census.

 ~